tangle-network/webb.js/README.md

 <h2 style="border-bottom:none"> Quick Start ⚡ </h2>

 In order to make use of `@webb-tools/api` you will need to have a node available and running.
-Below we assume you have started a node locally, but you may also make use of our deployed [Standalone Testnet here](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fstandalone1.webb.tools#/explorer).
+Below we assume you have started a node locally, but you may also make use of our deployed [Tangle Network Minerva Parachain Testnet](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Ftangle1.webb.tools#/explorer).
 #### Install package dependencies

 ```bash